Virus-Host Interactions of Polyoma and Papilloma Viruses

 - Human Herpesvirus 8 (HHV8), or Kaposi sarcoma-associated herpesvirus (KSHV), causing Kaposi sarcoma

-However, the number of cancer cases attributable to infections is most likely underestimated, and most of the infectious agents mentioned above may also cause other cancers, e.g. HPV and skin cancer, or H.pylori and other gastrointestinal cancers.
+However, the number of cancer cases attributable to infections may be underestimated, and most of the infectious agents mentioned above may also cause other cancers, e.g. HPV and non-oropharyngeal head and neck cancer, or H.pylori and other gastrointestinal cancers.
 Our aim is to investigate these less firmly established associations, and to discover novel markers based on serology or nucleic acid detection, e.g. for early disease detection, or as progression markers.

-To this end, we have developed a high-throughput serological method (“Multiplex Serology”) based on Luminex technology.
-Multiplex serology allows us to analyze up to 2000 serum samples per day for antibodies to up to 100 different antigens simultaneously.
-We have successfully developed serological assays for more than 50 HPV types, 15 H.pylori proteins, HBV, HCV, Human immunodeficiency virus (HIV), all human Polyomaviruses, several human Herpesviruses, and other infectious agents.
+To this end, we have developed a high-throughput serological method (“Multiplex Serology”).
+Multiplex serology allows analyzing up to 2000 serum samples per day for antibodies of up to 100 different antigens simultaneously.
+We have successfully developed serological assays for all infectious agents mentioned above, and many others.
+The serology activities of the division are headed by Dr. Tim Waterboer.

-In addition, we have developed Luminex-based high-throughput nucleic acid detection methods for genotyping of >100 HPV genotypes (“Multiplex HPV Genotyping”), Bovine Papillomaviruses, all human Polyomaviruses, all human Herpesviruses, 12 Adeno-associated viruses (AAV) and other infectious agents.
+In addition, we have developed multiplexed high-throughput nucleic acid detection methods for genotyping of >100 HPV genotypes (“Multiplex HPV Genotyping”), human Polyomaviruses, a sexually transmitted infection panel, and other infectious agents.

-We collaborate worldwide with many clinical and epidemiological partners to analyze large-scale seroepidemiological studies and cooperate with corporate partners to commercialize novel diagnostic biomarkers.
+We collaborate worldwide with many clinical and epidemiological partners to analyze large-scale seroepidemiological studies and work with corporate partners to commercialize novel diagnostic biomarkers.

 Selection of ongoing projects